 (4) "Retired Persons and their Dependents:" Retired persons with taxable retirement income received as monthly/quarterly/annual disbursements from a retirement account, or who are receiving a pension or annuity who reside in South Carolina and have been domiciled in South Carolina as prescribed in the Statute for less than a year may be eligible for in state rates if they maintain residence and domicile in this State.
 All retirement income must show South Carolina income tax withholdings prior to the first day of classes for the term in which residency is being sought.
 Social Security is not considered as a type of eligible retirement income.
 Persons on terminal leave who have established residency in South Carolina may be eligible for in state rates even if domiciled in the State for less than one year if they present documentary evidence from their employer showing they are on terminal leave.
 The evidence should show beginning and ending dates for the terminal leave period and that the person will receive a pension or annuity when he/she retires.
-Steps an independent person must take to establish residency in South Carolina are listed in Section 62 605 entitled ("Establishing the Requisite Intent to Become a South Carolina Domiciliary
+Steps an independent person must take to establish residency in South Carolina are listed in Section 62.605 establish residency in South Carolina are listed in Section 62 605 entitled ("Establishing the Requisite Intent to Become a South Carolina Domiciliary